betajippity/betajippity.github.io/_posts/2017-05-14-subdivision-and-displacement.md

 This de-duplication even works for instances (I should write a separate post about Takua's approach to instancing someday...).

 Once Takua has put together a list of all meshes that require subdivision, meshes are subdivided in parallel.
-For Catmull-Clark subdivision, I rely on [OpenSubdiv](https://graphics.pixar.com/opensubdiv/docs/intro.html) for calculating subdivision [stencil tables](https://graphics.pixar.com/opensubdiv/docs/far_overview.html#far-stenciltable), evaluating the stencils, and final tessellation.
+For Catmull-Clark subdivision [[Catmull and Clark 1978]](https://www.sciencedirect.com/science/article/abs/pii/0010448578901100), I rely on [OpenSubdiv](https://graphics.pixar.com/opensubdiv/docs/intro.html) for calculating subdivision [stencil tables](https://graphics.pixar.com/opensubdiv/docs/far_overview.html#far-stenciltable) [[Halstead et al. 1993]](https://dl.acm.org/doi/10.1145/166117.166121) for feature adaptive subdivision [[Nießner et al. 2012]](https://dl.acm.org/doi/10.1145/2077341.2077347), evaluating the stencils, and final tessellation.
 As far as I can tell, stencil calculation in OpenSubdiv is single threaded, so it can get fairly slow on really heavy meshes.
 Stencil evaluation and final tessellation is super fast though, since OpenSubdiv provides a number of [parallel evaluators](https://graphics.pixar.com/opensubdiv/docs/osd_overview.html#limit-stencil-evaluation) that can run using a variety of backends ranging from TBB on the CPU to CUDA or OpenGL compute shaders on the GPU.
 Takua currently relies on OpenSubdiv's TBB evaluator.